-News Year - Any -202520242023202220212020201920182017201620152014 Month - Any -JanuaryFebruaryMarchAprilMayJuneJulyAugustSeptemberOctoberNovemberDecember Authored on Min Max The Francophone Health and Environment Society (SFSE, Société francophone de santé et environnement) 2020 Congress 22nd October 2020 To characterise the chemical state of aquatic environments, the European Water Framework Directive (WFD) requires a monitoring based on the chemical analysis of a list of priority substances and substance groups (45).
+News Year - Any -202520242023202220212020201920182017201620152014 Month - Any -JanuaryFebruaryMarchAprilMayJuneJulyAugustSeptemberOctoberNovemberDecember Authored on Min Max 2019 Scientific Report 8th December 2020 The 2019 Scientific Report is now available.
+Discover Effects of fine particles on human health: Ineris contributes to Europe-wide study 1st December 2020 Ineris recently participated in a European study coordinated by the Paul Scherrer Institute (PSI, Switzerland) on sources of atmospheric fine particles (PM2.5) and their harmful effects on human health.
+The results of this study, published in the journal Nature (18 November 2020), draw a link between sources of fine particles and their oxidizing potential (OP) as an estimation of the capacity of PM2.5 to bring about harmful effects (oxidative stress) on the human body.
+Discover ECMWF in Toulouse: interview with Laurence Rouïl, Head of the Environmental Modelling and Decision-making Department at Ineris 26th November 2020 Ineris (the French National Institute for Industrial Environment and Risks) is a public institution supervised by the Ministry of Ecological Transition, known in French as the Department for envrionnement.
+Ineris dedicates itself to the assessment and prevention of the risks that economic activities can pose to health, the safety of people and property, as well as the environment.
+The Institute also provides support to help industrial companies adapt and comply with these constraints.
+Discover Microplastics: Ineris leads the European Missouri project 17th November 2020 On 17 November, Ineris and its partners launched the European project Missouri (MIcroplasticS in Soil and grOUndwateR: sources, transfer, metrology and Impacts) on issues related to the presence of microplastics in soil and groundwater.
+Discover The Francophone Health and Environment Society (SFSE, Société francophone de santé et environnement) 2020 Congress 22nd October 2020 To characterise the chemical state of aquatic environments, the European Water Framework Directive (WFD) requires a monitoring based on the chemical analysis of a list of priority substances and substance groups (45).
 This provides very limited information considering the thousands of chemical molecules present in water.
 Discover The Institute operates in a support role in Lebanon 22nd September 2020 Following the accident in Beirut on 4 August, the Ineris expert Bernard Piquette is currently working in Lebanon, together with the French fire brigade officer Colonel Denis Royer, to support the Lebanese authorities.
 Discover Measuring exposure to radio-frequency radiation from 5G-NR telephony in South Korea 18th September 2020 Ineris asked the Technical Centre for Mechanical Industries (Cetim, Centre technique des industries mécaniques) to carry out a measurement campaign on exposure to the new 5G-NR (New Radio) telecommunications networks being prepared in France in 2020.
 Discover 20 years of changes in air quality mapped by Ineris 16th September 2020 Ineris publishes an online map collection that traces changes in air quality in France from 2000 to 2019.
 Discover Air quality monitoring: Ineris and LNE join forces to certify sensor systems 10th September 2020 On 31 July 2020, the National Laboratory of Metrology and Testing (LNE, Laboratoire national de métrologie et d’essais) created the “Environmental Instrumentation Certification” (CIE, Certification Instrumentation pour l’Environnement) association in order to establish a certification of sensor systems for measuring air quality.
 Discover BlackCycle: a major European project to recycle worn tyres into new tyres 9th September 2020 The Institute is participating in the BlackCycle project, coordinated by Michelin, the world leader in tyres.
-Discover SVHC: call for companies to list their products!
-20th July 2020 Eight out of ten people are worried about “the effects of chemical products in everyday consumables”*.
-As well as their obligation to inform, brands must adapt to this new attitude.
-Ineris is one of the partners of the LIFE AskReach project, which is developing the Scan4Chem mobile application.
-This application enables consumers to screen everyday objects and find out whether or not they contain substances of very high concern (SVHC), which is likely to guide their consumption choices.
-At this stage, Ineris is asking brands to volunteer to enter their products into the database and expand the information available to consumers.
-Discover Support to the World Bank concerning air quality: webinar for the implementation of fine particulate matter monitoring in Cairo, Egypt 6th July 2020 Ineris has recently organised two sessions of theoretical training on the subject of a better understanding of the sources of atmospheric pollution in Cairo, based on an analysis of the chemical composition of particulate matter.
-They brought together around thirty Egyptian participants, as well as our partners from the World Bank and the Cyprus Institute, by videoconference.
-Discover Deep underground mining: renewed partnership agreement with the Swedish company Boliden 25th May 2020 Ineris and the Swedish company Boliden, a mining specialist, have renewed their research partnership agreement for a period of 3 years.
-This agreement aims to make progress in the assessment and control of geotechnical and geological risks in deep underground mining.
-Discover kdown and the environment: the impact on air quality in Europe 20th April 2020 After releasing a French version last week, Ineris has developed a Europe version of the tool, which displays daily effects that the lockdown is having on nitrogen dioxide and particulate matter concentrations.
-Discover Previous Current page: 9 Total number of pages /17 Next
+Discover Previous Current page: 9 Total number of pages /18 Next

 The Francophone Health and Environment Society (SFSE, Société francophone de santé et environnement) 2020 Congress 22nd October 2020 To characterise the chemical state of aquatic environments, the European Water Framework Directive (WFD) requires a monitoring based on the chemical analysis of a list of priority substances and substance groups (45).
 This provides very limited information considering the thousands of chemical molecules present in water.
 Discover